-The Building Official is designated by the Town Manager and charged with the administration, interpretation and enforcement of the building code, flood control, coastal construction, coastal setback regulation, landscaping and trees, environmentally sensitive lands and concurrency, as set forth in the Land Development Code.
+The Building Official is charged with the administration, interpretation and enforcement of the building code, flood control, coastal construction, coastal setback regulation, landscaping and tree review, as set forth in the Land Development Code.

 Building permits can be pulled for the addresses listed here only.

 Support Staff: Beth Crowell, Building Assistant

 Permit Application and Permit Documents need to be:

 - On the Newest Town Application Form (2014 Building Code)